-The course consists of lectures and research assignments in the 1st term, and spacecraft design for a proposed space mission in the second term by the students working in teams.
+Lectures and research assignments in the first term, and spacecraft design for a proposed space mission in the second term by the students working in teams.
 The teams are to submit a detailed report covering all aspects of the spacecraft design.
-This course fulfills the thesis requirement for an Honours degree.
+This course fulfills the thesis requirement for an

+Honours degree.
 The proposed space mission is normally varied each year.